iganosaigo/terraform-yandex-compute-instance/README.md

-# Yandex.Cloud Terraform VPC module
+# Yandex.Cloud Terraform Compute Instance module
 Provided as is.
 Make sure you check what it does before apply.
 <!-- BEGIN_TF_DOCS -->